aiven/devportal/docs/tools/terraform/reference/cookbook/kafka-debezium-postgres-source.rst

 ..
 Warning::

-    Creating a `dedicated Aiven for Apache Kafka Connect service <https://developer.aiven.io/docs/products/kafka/kafka-connect/getting-started.html#apache-kafka-connect-dedicated-cluster>`_ is Aiven's suggested option.
-Having Kafka Connect running on the same nodes as Apache Kafka increases the load on the nodes possibly making the cluster more unstable.

-    For a better separation of concerns, a dedicated Aiven for Apache Kafka Connect cluster is therefore suggested.
+    Aiven provides the option to run Kafka Connect on the same nodes as your Kafka cluster, sharing the resources.
+This is a low-cost way to get started with Kafka Connect but it is not recommended for Production environments, or scenarios where the deployed Connect cluster needs to be in a different cloud provider/region to the Kafka cluster.
+For these situations, Aiven recommends the use of a dedicated Aiven for Apache Kafka Connect service

 ..
 Tip::